An Ambit Field Framework for the Full Panel of Day-ahead Electricity Prices: Ambit fields on manifolds

 \end{definition} \begin{proposition} Let $M$ be a Riemannian manifold and let $L$ be a Lévy basis on $(M,\mathcal{M})$ with characteristic quadruplet $(\gamma ,\Sigma , \nu, c)$.
 Let also $G$ be a group of operations from $M$ onto $M$ with function composition being the group operation.
-Then $L$ is stationary with respect to $G$ if and only if $c$ is invariant with respect to $G$, i.e. $c(A) = c(g(A))$ for $g\in G$ and $A\in \mathcal{M}$. \end{proposition} A consequence of Proposition \ref{prop:levy_basis_stationary} is that, when working on more general spaces than simply $\mathbb{R}^{n}$, we potentially have more freedom to choose the intensity measure, but the viable choices of $c$ depend strongly on the operations under consideration.
+Then $L$ is stationary with respect to $G$ if and only if $c$ is invariant with respect to $G$, i.e. $c(A) = c(g(A))$ for $g\in G$ and $A\in \mathcal{M}$. \end{proposition} A consequence of Proposition \ref{prop:levy_basis_stationary} is that, when working on more general spaces than simply $\mathbb{R}^{n}$, we potentially have more freedom to choose the intensity measure, but the viable choices of $c$ depend on the operations under consideration.
 If we restrict attention to operations $g$ that are isometries on $M$, we have a prime candidate for an intensity measure in the Riemannian measure $\lambda_{M}$ on $M$, as isometries preserve the Riemannian metric, thus making $\lambda_{M}$ invariant with respect to all isometries by definition (see equation \eqref{eq:volume_integral}).
-The following proposition shows that, on the cylinder surface \eqref{eq:C_set}, the Riemannian measure in fact arises from pushing forward a stationary (translation invariant) Lévy basis on $(\mathbb{R}^2,\mathcal{B}(\mathbb{R}^2))$ onto $(M,\mathcal{M})$. \begin{proposition} Let $M=\mathcal{C}$ with parametrization \eqref{eq:C_set}, and denote this parametrization by $\varphi$.
-Let $L$ be a stationary Lévy basis on $(\mathbb{R}^{2},\mathcal{B}(\mathbb{R}^{2}))$ with characteristic quadruplet $(\gamma ,\Sigma ,\nu, \lambda^{2})$.
-Then the pushforward of $L$, onto $M$ under $\varphi$ is (in law) a Lévy basis $L_{M}$ on $(M,\mathcal{M})$ with characteristic quadruplet $(\gamma ,\Sigma ,\nu,\lambda_{M})$. \end{proposition} \begin{proof} By Proposition 2.6 in \textcite{Rosinski1989}, the cumulant function of $L\circ \varphi^{-1}$ is for $A\in \mathcal{M}_{b}$ given by
+The following proposition shows that, on the cylinder surface \eqref{eq:C_set}, the Riemannian measure in fact arises from pushing forward a translation invariant Lévy basis on $(\mathbb{R}^2,\mathcal{B}(\mathbb{R}^2))$ onto $\mathcal{C}$. \begin{proposition} Let $M=\mathcal{C}$ with parametrization \eqref{eq:C_set}, and denote this parametrization by $\varphi$.
+Let $L$ be a translation invariant Lévy basis on $(\mathbb{R}^{2},\mathcal{B}(\mathbb{R}^{2}))$ with characteristic quadruplet $(\gamma ,\Sigma ,\nu, \lambda^{2})$.
+Then the pushforward of $L$, onto $M$ under $\varphi$ is (in law) a Lévy basis $L_{M}$ on $(M,\mathcal{M})$ with characteristic quadruplet $(\gamma ,\Sigma ,\nu,\lambda_{M})$. \end{proposition} As is the case of Lévy processes, one may pose the question if the ``Lévy basis in law'' $L_M$ of Proposition~\ref{prop:levy_basis_stationary} has a suitably regular modification.
+From a fully general and intrinsic viewpoint, the answer is not clear, but Proposition \ref{prop:levy_ito} shows that on the cylinder surface, we may always construct the Lévy basis to admit a Lévy-Itô type decomposition. \begin{proposition} Let $M=\mathcal{C}$ with parametrization \eqref{eq:C_set}, and denote this parametrization by $\varphi$.
+Then for a given CQ $(\gamma,\Sigma,\nu,\lambda_{M})$, there exists a Lévy basis $L_M$ on $(M,\mathcal{M})$ with such a CQ and with the following Lévy-Itô decomposition